 The pantheon of Emesa

-All gods of the pantheon of the Arabian city Emesa, in Syria, had Semitic names, with one exception: the supreme god Elagabal, who represented the sun.
+All gods of the pantheon of the Arab city Emesa, in Syria, had Semitic names, with one exception: the supreme god Elagabal, who represented the sun.
 His unusual name suggests an earlier origin and suggests this god was a local deity, related to similar pre-Arabian gods from Canaan.
 The Aramaic form of name of Elagabal is Ilaha Gabal, meaning "God of the mountain".

 Mountain gods had been known in Anatolia, Syria, and Palestine since Hittite times, and they continued to be venerated up until the Roman age.
 They were often portrayed with eagles.
 At a later stage, the worshippers of Elagabal were influenced by the cult of the Babylonian sun god Šamaš.
 Elagabal has also been compared to the Chaldaean god Gibil, which can be translated as "god of the black stone".
 Gebal is a Semitic root which means "to create".